BhanusreeAnnameti/HelloWorld/README.md

 # HelloWorld
-This my first java application.
+This is my first java application.